 1. Service Area Families, Children & Learning: Integrated Team for Families and Parenting Services (ITFPS) 2.
 EIA 6 3.
 Head of Service Caroline Parker.
 What is the proposal?
-4. Budget Proposal Integrated Team for Families and Parenting Service (ITFPS) & Early Help Hub: Reduction of two Family Coach posts (£80,000) from a total of 20.
-5. Summary of impacts Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified on the following characteristics: A Ethnicity, Gender (women and men), Gender Reassignment, Religion/E Poverty, people experiencing Domestic/Sexual Violence, Carers The Integrated Team for Families (ITF) and Parenting Team is part of the Council's contribution to the national Troubled Families initiative which aims to deliver coordinated and tailored support to families experiencing multiple and complex problems to reduce demand pressures on costly reactive services.
-The service was restructured in 2017 with the number of ITF teams reduced from four to two and a reduction in the number of Family Coaches.
+4. Budget Proposal Integrated Team for Families and Parenting Service (ITFPS) & Early He elp Hub: Reduction of two Family Coach posts (£80,000) from a total of 20.
+This savi part of the restructure in spring 2017. ng has already been achieved as Highlight the most significant disproportionate impacts on groups Disproportionate impacts identified on the following characteristics: A Ethnicity, Gender (women and men), Gender Reassignment, Religion/E Poverty, people experiencing Domestic/Sexual Violence, Carers 5.
+Summary of impacts The Integrated Team for Families (ITF) and Parenting Team is part of the C Troubled Families initiative which aims to deliver coordinated and tailored smultiple and complex problems to reduce demand pressures on costly reactions. upport to families experiencing The service was restructured in 2017 with the number of ITF teams reduced from four to two and a reduction in the number of Family Coaches.
 The service is also funded from Troubled Families Budget (£530,000) with part of the funding based on Performance by Results.
 The Troubled Families Initiative is due to end in 2020 and funding is expected to decrease in 2019-2020.
 The Family Coaches work with individuals within families of all ages as well as all other protected groups.
-The greatest disproportionate impact is likely to be on: - Children and young people - Women - Families living in poverty
+The greatest disproportionate impact is likely to be on: - Children and young people - Women

-Other groups - Children aged 0-17 and parents and carers of all ages
+- Families living in poverty - Other groups Children aged 0-17 and parents and carers of all ages